 6. Embryo Testing

-The cells are tested to see if the embryo from which they were removed contains the abnormality that causes the genetic condition.
+The cells are tested to see if the embryo from which they were removed contains the genetic change (variant or mutation) that causes the genetic condition.

 7. Embryo Transfer